Esinko/viljami/README.md

 # Development note
 Development of this project will continue on 17th of july.
 The first alpha with basic functionalities is planned on 27th of july.
-More feature additions and bug fixes will continue during next month with the first beta release some time after Alpha 2
+More feature additions and bug fixes will continue during next month with the first beta release some time after Alpha 2.
+Please read all the other notices in the bottom of this readme for more information regarding the current state of this project.
 # Viljami.

 Easily customisable client for the popular application Wilma.
 This application uses the original wilma backend and never stores your personal information.